GreptimeTeam/docs/docs/installation/download-pre-built.md

 --prom-addr 0.0.0.0:4004 \
 --opentsdb-addr 0.0.0.0:4242
 ```

+The data will be stored in the `greptimedb/` directory in your current directory.

 If you want to use another version of the GreptimeDB image, you can download it from our [GreptimeDB Dockerhub](https://hub.docker.com/r/greptime/greptimedb).